Lymphoma: Alternative Treatment over Chemotherapy

 On August 2, 2016 I received more great news when I was given my latest test results.
 It turns out that all of my tests are better than normal, which is due to my healthy lifestyle and diet.
 These results mean that I do not have to see my doctor or have another PET scan or blood test until November.
 Doing a Happy Dance!

 The tumor is 3x smaller.
 My blood work is better than normal.
 I am feeling great and optimistic.
-I am still here and continue to provide Solutions and Resources™ and help and hope to others on their own journey’s.
+I am still here and continue to provide Solutions and Resources™ along with help & hope to others on their own journeys.

 There is a Way!™